8 money lessons for new college graduates

 1. Protect your credit score

-Your credit score is an important measure of your financial health.
-A good credit score can make it easier (not to mention cheaper) to take out a loan, buy a car and rent an apartment.
+Your credit score is an important measure of your financial health, especially as a recent grad.
+A good credit score can make it easier — not to mention less expensive — to take out a loan, buy a car or rent an apartment.
 In some states, good credit can even save you money on your auto insurance premium.

 If you don’t have a credit score yet, an easy way to establish one is to open a credit card and make regular purchases and payments.
 If you already have a credit score, do everything you can to protect it with smart credit management practices, such as: